MZN Company — Phase-Aware Depth Review

 The Path Has Independent Value

-The logged path itself has value because it captures how a nontraditional builder reached unusually deep system-level output through AI collaboration, iteration, correction, and cross-domain synthesis.
+The logged path itself has value because it captures how a nontraditional builder reached unusually deep system-level output through AI-assisted workflow, iteration, correction, and cross-domain synthesis.
 That is useful not only commercially but also as research material.

 Constraint Is Part of the Signal